marydodo/terra-test/README.md

-# Terraform Basics.
+## Terraform Basics.
 Installing Terraform.

-[x] Install Terraform binary
+[/] Install Terraform binary

-[x] Install Docker Desktop for Windows
+[/] Install Docker Desktop for Windows

-[x] Initialize a Terraform + Docker project
+[/] Initialize a Terraform + Docker project

-[x] Provision NGINX server container using Docker
+[/] Provision NGINX server container using Docker

-[x] Verify existance of NGINX containter ( achieve "Welcome to NGINX" message)
+[/] Verify existence of NGINX container ( achieve "Welcome to NGINX" message)

-[x] Destroy NGINX container
+[/] Destroy Docker NGINX container

-### Questions, comments, issues, etc:
+### Questions, comments, concerns, etc:

-#### Infrastucture as Code with Terraform - What is Terraform doing?
+#### Infrastructure as Code with Terraform - What is Terraform doing?

+Terraform can be used to provision, adjust, and manage infrastructure by declaring components in configuration files for various cloud providers like AWS or GCP.

 #### Advantages of Terraform - What kinds of problems does Terraform solve?

+Terraform can help manage different environments which similar configurations.